 2. Growth in Broadband Speeds: Keeping Pace with Nielsen’s Law

 Over the past 35 years, residential broadband download speeds for high-end consumers have increased at roughly a 50% compound annual growth rate (CAGR).
 This observation was first made by Jakob Nielsen and became known as “Nielsen’s Law of Internet Bandwidth” (or “Nielsen’s Law”).
 Today, we are seeing gigabit service become widely available to consumers, just the latest step in the history of ever-increasing broadband speeds.
 Assuming the 50% CAGR continues to hold true, we can expect to see 10-Gbps service offerings by 2024, as illustrated in Figure 1 below.

 The cable industry is developing technologies to enable cable broadband service providers to keep pace with this well-established historical growth rate.
 CableLabs is innovating and developing the necessary technologies to continue to advance the performance of cable networks to stay ahead of demand, currently and into the future.
-As is discussed in detail in the following sections, CableLabs’ work in areas such as Full Duplex DOCSIS 3.1 (FDX DOCSIS) technology, Full Duplex Coherent Optics (FDX Coherent Optics) and Distributed Access Architectures will enable the cable industry to evolve its networks to keep pace with Nielsen’s Law well into the future.
+As is discussed in detail in the following sections, CableLabs’ work in areas such as Full Duplex DOCSIS 3.1 (FDX DOCSIS) technology (now DOCSIS 4.o technology), Full Duplex Coherent Optics (FDX Coherent Optics) and Distributed Access Architectures will enable the cable industry to evolve its networks to keep pace with Nielsen’s Law well into the future.

 3. Cable Broadband Service: Gigabit and Beyond